googleapis/python-api-core/CONTRIBUTING.rst

 Supported versions can be found in our ``noxfile.py`` `config`_.

 .. _config: https://github.com/googleapis/python-api-core/blob/master/noxfile.py

-Python 2.7 support is deprecated.
-All code changes should maintain Python 2.7 compatibility until January 1, 2020.

 We also explicitly decided to support Python 3 beginning with version 3.5.
 Reasons for this include: